NicolasGulam/BaSP-A2022-Etapa-1/README.md

 On the other hand, we had to modify and correct the files of week 4 that was about the responsive design of the landing page.
 Try them out here: https://nicolasgulam.github.io/BaSP-A2022-Etapa-1/Semana-05/index.html
+### Week 06
+In the sixth week, we had to make the html, css and javascript files of the Log in and Sign Up sections for the Employee, adding all the necessary validations in the inputs.
+Then, in the case of finishing it, we had to perform the validations in the contact section of the landing.